Spreading in Integrable and Non--integrable Many--body Systems: Introduction

 \section{Introduction}

-Almost sixty years ago, Fermi, Pasta and Ullam~\cite{FPU} presented a puzzling study of a many--body system which contrary to the intuition does not thermalize: the phase space is not ergodically filled.
+Almost sixty years ago, Fermi, Pasta and Ulam~\cite{FPU} presented a puzzling study of a many--body system which contrary to the intuition does not thermalize: the phase space is not ergodically filled.
 They studied an one--dimensional chain of point particles coupled by springs with a small nonlinear force.
-The chain is clamped, \textit{i.e.}, the particles at the ends do not move.
-Fermi, Pasta and Ullam found numerically that the energy which was put into the lowest Fourier mode almost completely stayed there, even after very long times, rather than being distributed over many or all modes.
-An understanding was achieved in a continuum limit which leads to a Kortweg--de Vries equation allowing for soliton solutions.
+It was found numerically that the energy which was put into the lowest Fourier mode almost completely stayed there, even after very long times, rather than being distributed over many or all modes.
+An understanding was achieved in a continuum limit which leads to a Korteweg--de Vries equation allowing for soliton solutions.
 A recent review can be found in Ref.~\cite{BI}.
 Some years ago, Kinoshita, Wenger and Weiss~\cite{KWW} studied a different but related problem in a real experiment.
-They made a quantum Newton's cradle by letting two one--dimensional Bose gases collide and oscillate against each other.
+They realized a quantum Newton's cradle by letting two one--dimensional Bose gases collide and oscillate against each other.
 Once more, thermalization did not take place, the two Bose gases kept their shapes even after many oscillations.
 Subsequently this lack of thermalization was attributed to the integrability of the problem.
-This conclusion however was challenged later on~\cite{KR} because the system is only weakly interacting and can thus be viewed as two systems (the centers of mass of the two Bose gases) which collide without effect on their inner structure.
+This conclusion however is sometimes challenged because the system is only weakly interacting and can thus be viewed as two sub-systems (the centers of mass of the two Bose gases) which collide without effect on their inner structure~\cite{KR}.
+Thermalization and related issues are presently an active field of research, see Refs.~\cite{quench,cosme} and references therein.
+The notion of thermalization is sometimes restricted to infinite many--body systems.
+Here, we use it in a broader sense, including large but finite many--body systems as, for example, Bose gases and atomic nuclei.

-On the other hand, generic many body systems are expected to thermalise.
-The exact mechanism of the thermalisation depends on the details of system hamiltonian and has been extensievly studied by many authors, in particular in the condensed matter literatur, see e.g., ~\cite{quench} for a recent work and references